The Layoff Lady

 Finding Potential Connections

-During the a webinar, I often take a screen shot of the participant list, and a gallery of attendees if people are on camera.
+During a webinar, I often take a screenshot of the participant list and a gallery of attendees if people are on camera.
 Whenever possible, download the chat from the session.
 This helps me identify who was active in the webinar and gives me additional information on anything they might have shared during the session.
 I often make notes on notecards during sessions to help me remember who might have said what and key content covered.
 All of these details can help me when interacting with attendees later on when I send LinkedIn connection requests.

 Researching Potential Connections